-Network friendly integration of renewable energy As local power networks, microgrids can serve to support the distribution grid by balancing fluctuating renewable energy generation.
+Network friendly integration of renewable energy As local power grids, microgrids can serve to support the distribution network by balancing fluctuating renewable energy generation.
 The efficiency within a microgrid could be increased if conversions between direct current (DC) and alternating current (AC) can be waived.
-In Switzerland, various projects on this topic are underway, partly also in European cooperation, where the necessary technologies are being developed and tested.
-Microgrids are self-contained electricity networks with energy generators, storage modules and consumers (see chart on the next page).
+In Switzerland, various projects on this topic are underway, artly also in European cooperation, where the necessary technologies are being developed and tested.
+Microgrids are self-contained electricity networks with energy generators, storage modules and consumers.
 They can be structured as local island networks or as autonomous networks.
 With the increasing production of electricity from renewable energy, microgrids are gaining in importance: Instead of feeding locally produced solar electricity into the public grid it is directly consumed or stored locally.
 In this way transmission and distribution networks are less affected by fluctuations in generation and renewable energy up to a share of 50 % of total annual energy consumption could be integrated without expanding the power grid.
 Photovoltaic modules generate direct current, usually converted into alternating current and locally consumed or fed into the public power grid.
 Especially in the industrial sector, many DC loads such as motors or LED lighting are installed.
-So why convert solar energy first into alternating current before re-rectifying again?
+So why convert solar power into alternating current first and then rectify it?
 Every conversion results in losses and pure DC micro grids are therefore attracting growing interest.
 So far, the technology of direct current transmission has been little used in Switzerland and there are hardly any standard systems available on the market.
-This is what researchers from the University of Applied Sciences of Western Switzerland (HES-SO Valais Valais) intend to change: as early as 2015, a semi-autonomous DC microgrid was set up as a demonstrator.
+Researchers at the University of Applied Sciences in Western Switzerland (HES-SO Valais Wallis) want to change this: As early as 2015, a semi-autonomous DC microgrid was set up as a demonstrator.
 Since that time, the system has been continuously expanded and newly developed components, control algorithms and communication interfaces have been implemented.
 Today, this demonstrator offers all necessary functions for a wide range of applications in an industrial environment and allows further new developments and components to be tested.
 In the European project "DCSMART" direct current technologies are developed for use in so-called intelligent networks (smart grids).
+Swiss researchers are partners in this project and focus on the integration of photovoltaics, battery storage and industrial motors.
+As part of a related Swiss pilot project, researchers

-Swiss At the University of Applied Sciences of Western Switzerland in Valais (HES-SO Valais Wallis), a fully functional microgrid is being demonstrated, where components for electricity generation, storage and consumption are integrated.
+At the University of Applied Sciences of Western Switzerland in Valais (HES-SO Valais Wallis), a fully functional microgrid is being demonstrated, where components for electricity generation, storage and consumption are integrated.
 These components are coupled via an innovative intermediate circuit (bus) based on 700 V DC voltage.
-The peak power of 20 kW generated by photovoltaics is dimensioned to a level relevant for industrial applications (Source: Christoph Ellert, HES-SO Valais Wallis).

-researchers are partners in this project and are focusing on the integration of photovoltaics, battery storage and industrial motors.
-As part of a related Swiss pilot project, researchers from the Centre Suisse d'Electronique et de Microtechnique (CSEM) built a small DC microgrid at the Neuchâtel wastewater treatment plant, an interesting location since many processes with high energy consumption are linked together electricity is generated locally.
+The peak power of 20 kW generated by photovoltaics is dimensioned to a level relevant for industrial applications can be investigated.
+(Source: Christoph Ellert, HES-SO Valais Wallis). from the Centre Suisse d'Electronique et de Microtechnique (CSEM) built a small DC microgrid at the Neuchâtel wastewater treatment plant, an interesting location since many processes with high energy consumption are linked together electricity is generated locally.
 In test operation, the microgrid in Neuchâtel provided revealing data and demonstrated the ability to increase local consumption and smooth generation peaks.